RPTV (TV channel): Technical facilities

-RPTV's local programming and master control originate from the TV5 Media Center located at the corner of Reliance and Sheridan Streets in Mandaluyong.
-It also maintains relay technical facilities at the Worldwide Corporate Center, located at the corner of Shaw Boulevard and EDSA, also in Mandaluyong.
-This relay facility is the primary feed for RPN transmitters (some of which were previously used by ABS-CBN), pay television providers, and direct-to-home (DTH) satellite providers, including MediaQuest-owned Cignal TV (standard definition feed), ABS-CBN Corporation-owned Sky Cable, Converge ICT-owned Vision, and Streamtech-owned Planet Cable.
+RPTV broadcasts from its studios and main broadcast facilities at the TV5 Media Center in the corner of Reliance and Sheridan Streets in Mandaluyong.
+It also maintains relay technical facilities at the RPN Digital Transmitter Complex, Crestview Heights Subdivision, Brgy.
+San Roque, Antipolo, Rizal.
+This relay facility is the primary feed for RPN transmitters (some of these were previously owned and operated by ABS-CBN), pay television providers, and direct-to-home (DTH) satellite providers, including MediaQuest-owned Cignal TV (standard definition feed), ABS-CBN Corporation-owned Sky Cable, Converge ICT-owned Vision, and Streamtech-owned Planet Cable.
 Meanwhile, DTT transmitters owned by TV5 and Mediascape receive the channel directly from the Reliance master control.

-The network operates daily from 6:00 a.m. to 12:00 midnight PHT and goes off-air annually during Holy Week, from Maundy Thursday to Black Saturday.
+The network operates daily from 6:00 am to 12:00 midnight PHT and goes off-air annually during Holy Week, from Maundy Thursday to Black Saturday.

 Availability

 RPTV is available on RPN's flagship station DZKB-TV (Channel 9) in Metro Manila, as well as on seven regional VHF TV stations.
-It is also accessible via TV5's DTT signal on UHF Channel 18 in major cities and through Mediascape-owned DTT affiliates.
-Sometime after launch, stations owned by Mediaquest-owned Nation Broadcasting Corporation in Cebu, Cagayan De Oro, and Davao (both previously airing programs from MTV Philippines, AksyonTV, 5 Plus and later One Sports) were converted into mirror feeds of the new channel.
+It is also accessible via TV5's main digital TV channels in selected areas in the Philippines in major cities and through Mediascape-owned DTT affiliates.
+Some time after launch, stations owned by MediaQuest-owned Nation Broadcasting Corporation in Cebu, Cagayan De Oro, and Davao (both previously affiliated as MTV Philippines, AksyonTV, 5 Plus and later One Sports) were converted into mirror feeds of the new channel.

 Upon its launch, RPTV was available exclusively in high definition over the air via RPN's digital UHF Channel 19 in Metro Manila.
-On March 14, 2024, Cignal TV announced via its social media platforms that RPTV, along with its sister sports channel One Sports, would be available in the HD format.
-The HD feed of RPTV was officially launched on the said platform the following day.
+On 14 March 2024, Cignal TV announced via its social media platforms that RPTV, along with its sister sports channel One Sports, would be available in the HD format.
+The HD feed of RPTV was officially launched on the platform the following day.
 Unlike the standard definition channel, RPTV HD on Cignal is a direct feed from the TV5 Media Center playout facility.

 RPN transmitters outside of Manila are also in the process of launching DTT services for RPTV, with Baguio City being the first provincial DTT outlet, which began broadcasting in May 2024.